Fit multiclass models for support vector machines or other classifiers

 ShowPlots also plots a model of

-the objective function against the
+the objective function against the parameters. | true |

-SaveIntermediateResults | Logical value indicating whether to save results when Optimizer is
+SaveIntermediateResults | Logical value indicating whether to save the

-true , this field overwrites a
+true , the software overwrites a

 workspace variable named

-'BayesoptResults' at each
+"BayesoptResults" at each

 iteration.
-The variable is a BayesianOptimization object. | false |
+The variable is a BayesianOptimization object.
+If you

-Verbose | Display to the command line.
+Verbose | Display level at the command line:

 For details, see the